-• On all operating systems, if the preference OracleInventoryAsSysdba=true or is not specified (when the default is also true), make sure that the account running the database instance is listed in the ORADBA group (the local ora dba security group on Windows and the dba group on UNIX-like platforms).
+• On all operating systems, if the preference OracleInventoryAsSysdba=true or is not specified (when the default is also true), make sure that the account running the database instance is listed in the ORADBA group (the local ora_dba security group on Windows and the dba group on UNIX-like platforms).
 By default this group exists, and the account running the instance is listed in it; but it is possible that the group has been removed on [some of] your Oracle servers.
-For full details about alternative accounts and all account requirements, see the OracleInventoryUser and OracleInventoryAsSysdba preferences in the Gathering FlexNet Inventory PDF, available through the title page of online help.
+For full details about alternative accounts and all account requirements, see the OracleInventoryUser and OracleInventoryAsSysdba preferences in Gathering FlexNet Inventory.